 Social Security Disability Appeals

-Posted on behalf of Phillips Disability, P.C. on Mar 17, 2015 in Appeals
+Posted on behalf of Dayes Law Firm PC on Mar 17, 2015 in Appeals

 Social Security disability benefits are an important safety net to millions of Americans who are injured and unable to work.
 If your disability claim for benefits has been denied, this does not mean that you are not entitled to benefits.
 By law, you can appeal a denied claim three or four times depending on the state that you live in.

-At Phillips Disability, our Phoenix Social Security Disability attorneys have years of experience challenging denied disability benefits claims in Phoenix.
+At Dayes Law Firm PC, our Phoenix Social Security Disability attorneys have years of experience challenging denied disability benefits claims in Phoenix.
 Contact us today to find out how we can help you with the appeals process.